DevOps-MBSE/AaC/plugins/gen-protobuf/README.md

 ## Plugin Extensions & Definitions
 In order to use this plugin, you'll have to extend your models to provide necessary contextual information for the protobuf generator.

+Protobuf messages will only be generated for `data:` definitions that are referenced in `model:behavior:` fields: `input:` and `output:`.

+If you nest a `data:` field in another `data:` definition, then you do not need to set the `protobuf_type` attribute for the field since it will be ignored and a protobuf message will be generated for the nested data type and included into the generated protobuf messages.

 ### Enum - ProtobufDataType
 A new enum has been added, `ProtobufDataType`, which provides a new `fields:` attribute `protobuf_type`.
 This new enum in `fields:` provides typing information to the protobuf 3 generator needed to produce the correct types.
 If a `protobuf_type` is not provided, then the generator will simply insert the value in `type`.
 So, if you fail to specify the `protobuf_type` field as `protobuf_type: int64` then it would fallback to the value in `type: number`.

-Protobuf messages will only be generated for `data:` definitions that are referenced in `model:behavior:` fields: `input:` and `output:`.

 ### Example Implementation
 Before gen-protobuf plugin: